 Take a hike.

-The cooling weather is no reason to put away your hiking boots.
+Put the outdoors back on your list of winter fun.
 The gem that is Woodland Dunes Nature Center & Preserve is a delightful place to stretch your legs in the brisk air amidst hardwood and conifer forests, wetlands and prairies.
 And don’t let snow stop you; it’s a perfect spot to snowshoe.
 You can rent a pair at the Nature Center for $5 if you don’t have your own.

 Head out for a fun and easy .3 mile family walk along Cattail Trail, a boardwalk that meanders through a shrub swamp, a sedge meadow and a cattail marsh where birds and wetland animals live or visit.
 Or tackle something a little more vigorous, like the preserve’s 2.25 mile segment of the Ice Age Trail.